 Your Policy should state clearly how health and safety risks are managed within the College / Services and your organisation for health and safety management should reflect the College's or Services general management system.

 Planning and Measuring Performance

 There should be a planned and systematic approach to implementing your health and safety policy through an effective health and safety management system.
 This system should include performance measurements to reveal when and where improvement is needed.

 Auditing and Reviewing Performance

-Your College / Department should learn from all relevant experiences and apply the lessons learnt to ensure there is a systematic review of performance based on data from monitoring and audits of the whole health and safety management system.
+Your College / Service should learn from all relevant experiences and apply the lessons learnt to ensure there is a systematic review of performance based on data from monitoring and audits of the whole health and safety management system.